-On March 6, 2024, the U.S. Securities and Exchange Commission (SEC) adopted its climate-related disclosure rules, which require registrants to provide detailed climate-related disclosures in registration statements and periodic reports.
-We are evaluating the potential impacts of these new requirements at this time, including in connection with ongoing litigation challenging such requirements and the SEC's stay of the requirements pending judicial review.
-However, if these requirements are implemented following the completion of judicial review, they may significantly increase the complexity of AIG's periodic reporting as a U.S. public company.
+On March 6, 2024, the [U.S. Securities and Exchange Commission \(SEC\)](#) SEC adopted its climate-related disclosure rules, which require registrants to provide detailed climate-related disclosures in registration statements and periodic reports.
+Other jurisdictions in which we operate, including the European Union, have adopted or are considering similar (and in some cases more stringent) climate-and sustainability-related requirements.
+We are evaluating the potential impacts of these new requirements at this time, including in connection with ongoing litigation challenging such requirements and the SEC's stay of the its requirements pending judicial review.
+However, if these if and when such requirements are implemented following the completion of judicial review, become effective, they may significantly increase the complexity of AIG's periodic reporting as a U.S. public company. company and/or in other jurisdictions.